dijasila/GPAW/doc/documentation/convergence.rst

 Convergence Issues
 ==================

 *Try to use default parameters for the calculator.
-Simple but sometimes useful.*
+Simple and often useful.*

 Here you find a list of suggestions that should be considered when encountering convergence problems: